 7. Subscribing to our newsletter

-On STP Informationstechnologie AG’s website, users are given the opportunity to subscribe to our company’s newsletter.
+On STP Informationstechnologie GmbH’s website, users are given the opportunity to subscribe to our company’s newsletter.
 Which personal data are transmitted to the data controller when subscribing to the newsletter can be seen from the input mask used for this purpose.

-STP Informationstechnologie AG informs its customers at regular intervals about the company’s offers by means of a newsletter.
+STP Informationstechnologie GmbH informs its customers at regular intervals about the company’s offers by means of a newsletter.
 The data subject can only receive our company’s newsletter if (1) the data subject has a valid email address and (2) the data subject registers to receive the newsletter.
 For legal reasons, a double opt-in procedure is used under which a confirmation email is sent to the email address first entered by the data subject for the newsletter dispatch.
 The purpose of this confirmation email is to check whether the holder of the email address as the data subject has authorised the newsletter’s receipt.

 During registration for the newsletter we also save the IP address assigned by the internet service provider (ISP) of the computer system used by the data subject at the time of registration, as well as the date and time of registration.
 It is necessary to collect these data to enable tracing any (potential) subsequent misuse of a data subject’s email address, thus serving to provide legal protection for the data controller.